 Moscow is very green.
 Several of Moscow’s parks are bigger than some small towns.
 Trees line the streets and often fill the spaces between buildings.
 Poplar trees are particularly plentiful and, while pretty, do create “snowstorms” in late April and early May of white, cottony seeds (Russians call it “pukh”).
 Bring some allergy medicine if you have hay fever.

 Moscow winters can be very cold, but summers can be either cool and wet or very hot (and often a little of both).
 Fall and spring are marked with snow, ice, and slush, so bring a good pair of waterproof hiking boots with traction.
+Fall, spring, and summer all see considerable rain so bring an umbrella or rain poncho as well.

 Moscow’s sheer size combines with its long history, deep culture, and substantial concentrations of wealth and power to create a city that is fascinating and seemingly endless to explore.